2024-25 Catalogs

 3. Humanities and fine arts

-9 credits required for the BFA, BGS, BM and BS degrees (except for the BS degree with majors in Biological Sciences and Psychology).
+9 credits required for the BFA, BM and BS degrees (except for the BS degree with majors in Biological Sciences and Psychology).

 • Must include course work from at least two different areas.